SyedAddan/Lyrical/README.md

 Project Organization
 --------------------

-    ├── LICENSE
+    ├── LICENSE					<- MIT License
     ├── Makefile           				<- Makefile with commands like`make data` or `make train` ├── README.md          			<- The top-level README for developers using this project. (you are here!)
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── features 	     			<- Extracted Features from the preprocessed dataset.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      			<- Preprocessed Dataset.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            				<- Raw Dataset.
     │
     ├── models             				<- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          				<- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         my first name, and a short `-` delimited description, e.g.
+Naming convention is a version number (for ordering), my first name, and a short`-` delimited description, e.g. `1.0-syed-initial_data_exploration`.
-    │                         `1.0-syed-initial-data-exploration`.
     │
     ├── reports            				<- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │
     ├── requirements.txt   			<- The requirements file for reproducing the analysis environment │
-    |
     └── src                				<- Source code for use in this project.
          ├── __ init __.py    				<- Makes src a Python module
          │
          ├── data           				<- Scripts to download or generate data │   └── make_dataset.py
          │
          ├── features       				<- Scripts to turn raw data into features for modeling │   └── build_features.py
          │
-         ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-         │   ├── predict_model.py
+         ├── models         				<- Scripts to train models and then use trained models to make predictions │   ├── predict_model.py
          │   └── train_model.py
          │
          └── visualization  				<- Scripts to create exploratory and results oriented visualizations └── visualize.py

 ## Installation

-To set up the Lyrics Generation Model, follow the instructions below:
+To set up Lyrical, follow the instructions below:

 1. Clone the repository: